 Pell Grants, faculty/staff dependent scholarships, faculty/staff tuition waivers, and graduate assistantships are also accepted.
 Students are advised to begin the financial aid process well in advance of these deadlines.
 Students should apply for financial aid through the school in which they are currently enrolled and seeking a degree.

 Financial aid agreements between Southern Miss and other universities are available, if requested.
-If more information is needed, contact the Southern Miss International Programs Office.
+If more information is needed, contact the Southern Miss' Office of Study Abroad.

 Application and Payment Deadlines